mtempleheald/rust-wasm/README.md

 - Decided to go with small WebGL game as I can probably learn more from that approach, JS boilerplate is in place, evidenced in browser console.
 - Decided to get a basic game working first, something to see.
 Using canvas but not WebGL yet.
 - Added GitHub Actions CICD.
+- Rediscovered that GitHub Pages requires index.html to live at either / or /docs.
+Mine lives at /www Had considered changing this anyway to merge node_modules and simplify commands during local dev